-The “or” and “and” operators coerce values to “true” and “false” which may result in undesired results.
+The “or” and “and” operators evaluates the “true” and “false” of a value which may result in undesired results.
 Also, don’t rely on it to do weird logical condition checks as they are not readable and easy to understand.

 Watch out for “undefined” and “null” with the “??” operator

 The nullish coalescing operator makes sure that null and undefined values are not picked and it is perfect for cases where you want to ensure that there is a value or fallback to a default value.